YesImDexter/Directory-System/README.md

 # Directory-System
- A Directory Sistem that can manage Staff Info
+ A Directory Sistem that can manages Staff and Departments (Currently Unstable)